galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-prokka/tutorial.md

 tags:
   - prokaryote
 questions:
-  - "How to annotate a bacterial genome?"
+  - "How can we annotate a bacterial genome?"
-  - "How to visualize annoted genomic features?"
+  - "How can we visualize annotated genomic features?"
 objectives:
   - "Load genome into Galaxy"
   - "Annotate genome with Prokka"